NUS-HPC-AI-Lab/InfoBatch/README.md

 ```

 You may observe performance drop when using the Distributed Data Parallel (DDP) training approach compared to the Data Parallel (DP) approach on multiple GPUs, especially in versions prior to Pytorch 1.11.
 However, this is not specific to our algorithm itself.

-## Other experiments
-The code of other experiments will be released in the following months.
-Hyperparameters not included in main text will also be released in the appendix.

 ## Citation